DataFire/Integrations/integrations/generated/azure_deviceprovisioningservices_iotdps/README.md

 * output [CertificateListDescription](#certificatelistdescription)

 ### DpsCertificate_Delete
-Deletes the specified certificate assosciated with the Provisioning Service
+Deletes the specified certificate associated with the Provisioning Service

 ```js